-Using the template (from the website), glue it to the 4” square of plastic lens.
+Using the template (from the downloads), glue it to the 4” square of plastic lens.
 Drill four 9/64” mounting holes through the lens.
 Glue another template to the box; drill five 9/64” holes (including the center hole).
 Secure the chassis in a vise and using the center hole for a guide, drill a 3.25” hole using a fly cutter.
 You may have to sand or file the corners a small amount on both the plastic lens and the board to make them fit.

 To determine which is the top of the box and which side the switch hole is on, place the board with the LEDS toward the 3.25” hole noting the mounting hole locations.
 Glue the antenna template to the top of the box and the switch hole template to the side of the box (where the switch is).
 Remove the board.
 Drill a 5/16” hole for the antenna and 1/4” hole for the switch plug.
 I used three #8 eye bolts for bungee cord mounting: two on the sides and one on the bottom.
 I cut them to shorten the length.
 Use two nuts on each eye bolt.
 Do not use an eye bolt next to the antenna.
 Drill three 3/16” holes in the center of the sides and bottom.
 Do not add the eye bolts at this time.

 Put a small bead of silicone glue around the inside of the 3.25” hole in the box.
 Mount the Plexiglas to the inside of the box using one 6-32 screw where the antenna will be.
 Use three each of 3/4” 6-32 screws for the remaining holes.
 Add the 3/8” standoffs.
 The board holes will self-thread or you can secure the board to the chassis using three 6-32 nuts.
 Once tightened, use fingernail polish to secure the nuts.
 Add a small amount of silicone glue around the antenna.
 Push the antenna through the hole and fasten with its screw.
 Its flat area should be on the LED side of the board (Figure 4).
 Add the plug to the switch hole.
 Drill two holes in the lid to hold the battery box; secure the battery box either with screws or pop rivet.
 Now you can mount the eye bolts.
 Secure the nuts with nail polish.
 The box I used is water resistant.
 It should do fine in rain, snow, and mud.
 However, I would not submerge the unit in water (e.g., a boat trailer).
-See “Hints and Tips” on the N&V website for a submergible unit.
+See “Hints and Tips” in the downloads for a submergible unit.

 FIGURE 4.
 Close-up of antenna’s flat area on the LED side of the board.